Zlătari Church

 The church was again restored in 1907–1908; its domes were damaged in the 1940 tremor.
 These were repaired provisionally and given their current form in 1971–1973.
-Until the late 1970s, the church stood alone between Lipscani and Stavropoleos Streets, with green space covering the inn foundation.
+Until the late 1970s, the church stood alone between Lipscani and Stavropoleos Streets, with green space covering the inn's foundation.
 At that point, one apartment block was built on either side.

 The single-nave church measures 23.5 meters long by 12 meters wide, finishing in an altar apse.
 Aside from the central dome, there are four smaller ones atop the nave corners; these are octagonal, resting on square bases.
 Light comes into the interior through stained glass windows depicting saints.
 Two brass candelabra in Oriental style were donated by the father of a colonel who lived in the inn around 1830.
 Red bricks decorate the exterior.
 The canopied portico features arches on stone columns.
-The right arm of Saint Cyprian is held in a small reliquary before the altar.
+The right arm of Saint Cyprian the Magician is held in a small reliquary before the altar.

 The church is listed as a historic monument by Romania's Ministry of Culture and Religious Affairs.